- Competitive Search, Efficiency, and Multi-worker Firms. International Economic Review 54(1), Feb. 2013, 219-251.

 is almost all due to the wage determination assumption.

 - Bargaining with Commitment between Workers and Large Firms.
-Minor revisions requested.
+Review of Economic Dynamics, forthcoming.

 - Financial Frictions and Occupational Mobility (with Jose Mustre-del-Rio)